emichris/Build-a-Stock-Price-Indicator/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-Must give credit to Stack Overflow for the data.
-You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/stackoverflow/so-survey-2017/data).
-Otherwise, feel free to use the code here as you would like!
+I want to give thanks to [Udacity](https://unsplash.com/) for the opportunity to work on this project as part of my Data Nanodegree Program.
+For more license information, click on [LICENSE](License)